lucmerceron/redux-async-fetcher/README.md

 }
 <EnhancedComponent {...normalComponentProps} />
 ```

+Put code that fetch data in the `asyncDataFetch` and precise `propsToWatch` names if you want to retrigger your data fetching on some props change.
-The `asyncDataFetch` function is the place you want to put the code that will fetch data.
-It will be called from our EnhancedComponent with three parameters: dispatch (from store), props (given to EnhancedComponent) and the state (from store).
+`asyncDataFetch` is called three parameters: dispatch, props and the state of the store.

 ```javascript
 // dispatch & state are taken from our Redux store (Hence the Provider dependency) const asyncDataFetch = (dispatch, props, state) => {